 Gathering’s work can be seen in recent features from Martha Stewart Weddings, Southern Living, Brides, Flower Magazine, Grace Ormonde, Inside Weddings, Garden and Gun, The Knot, as well as many others.
 Her floral designs are also featured in the books “Southern Bouquets” and “Carolina Bride”.

-Anne Dabney, Stems
+Anne Bowen, Stems

 Anne Bowen brings a fresh perspective to wedding and event flowers and decor- incorporating antique containers, unusual materials and the occasional vegetable into her arrangements.
 After several years of staging events from her kitchen sink and grueling renovation of a graffiti-covered building…Anne opened the Stems studio in downtown Charleston in February 2010.